 COVID-19 Regulations in Mexico

-Different states in Mexico are handling COVID-19 protocols differently, but in general you will feel quite safe traveling into the country by plane.
-Health screenings like background forms, temperature checks, walk-through sanitation stations and hand sanitizer are prevalent in the airports, while boarding and exiting the plane, and most places you travel to in Mexico.
+Different states in Mexico are handling COVID-19 protocols differently, but in general, you will feel quite safe traveling into the country by plane.
+Health screenings like background forms, temperature checks, walk-through sanitation stations, and hand sanitizer are prevalent in the airports, while boarding and exiting the plane, and most places you travel to in Mexico.

 Be aware: If you get COVID-19 while you’re there, you will not be able to travel home until you’ve recovered, and you may be subject to quarantines in the US.
 Follow your state COVID-19 guidance and regulations when you return to the United States regarding quarantining and minimizing the potential spread of the virus.
+Also, check with your hotel on how they handle sick guests and how much you’ll pay for room nights if you have to stay.
+Many are offering free nights if you get sick.

-Further, many travel insurance plans do not cover travel delays and medical care due to contracting COVID-19.
+Note: Many travel insurance plans do not cover travel delays and medical care due to contracting COVID-19.

 Mexico’s laws allow same-sex marriage and for citizens to openly serve in the military without legal consequences for being true to their identity.